Boundaries - Check the boundaries, buildings, walls, land, and inquire about public rights-of-way.

 Drainage - Is the property connected to the sewage system?
 Does it have a clean supply and an up-to-date septic tank?

-Gas, Electricity and Internet - What main services are linked to the property?
+Gas, Electricity and Internet - What services are linked to the property?
 This will impact your running costs.
-For example, you should ask how the house is heated; some holiday homes only have electric heating or a fireplace.
-If you require reliable internet, ask if the property has quality broadband or better, optic fibre, which is becoming increasingly common in France.
+For example, you should ask for a DPE report and inquire about how the house is heated; some holiday homes only have electric heating or a fireplace.
+If you require fast internet, ask if the property has broadband or, better yet, optical fibre, which is becoming increasingly common in France.

 Sun - Most buyers move to France in the hope of escaping the climate, so ensure the property benefits from plenty of sunshine.
 Find out what way the house is facing, and in hilly areas, check that you’re not in a dip or a shady slope that misses the best of the sun.